Adhik Kadam: Rah-e-Niswan

-Rah-e-Niswan (women's way), is a social entrepreneurship campaign in Kupwara.
+"Rah-e-Niswan" (women's way), is a social entrepreneurship campaign in Kupwara.
 Initiated by Kadam, it is a project for women entrepreneurs in Jammu and Kashmir.
 The project trains girls in making sanitary napkins, computerized embroidery, stitching, knitting, fabric painting, and tailoring.
 The aim of the project is to assist them in being self-sufficient and financially independent.
 Kadam has also helped young girls and boys to find jobs in various cities.

+Project DALPARI

+Adhik started a Mobile Medical Unit named "DAL Pari" in Dal Lake, Srinagar, in 2023.
+The launch of the first floating Mobile Medical Unit in Dal Lake is a commendable effort to provide primary healthcare services to the community in Srinagar.
+This innovative project is likely to have a positive impact on the health and well-being of the residents in the area.

+The "DAL Pari" project not only addresses the healthcare needs of the community but also showcases a creative and adaptive approach to delivering medical services in a unique environment such as Dal Lake.
+The floating Mobile Medical Unit is expected to bring healthcare services closer to the people, especially those living in areas that might be challenging to access through traditional means.

+This initiative reflects a commitment to improving healthcare accessibility and contributing to the overall well-being of the community.
+It would be interesting to see how this project develops and the positive changes it brings to the healthcare landscape in Srinagar.

 Jammu Life Line

-Jammu Life Line was launched in 2017 by Kadam.
+"Jammu Life Line" was launched in 2017 by Kadam.
 It is an ambulance service started for the people on the border districts of the Jammu region.
 Kadam started the project after documenting the lives of people living on the Line of Control (LoC).
 The Indo-Pakistan border at LoC is considered perilous where skirmishes occur occasionally and sometimes result in civilian casualties.
 The Jammu Life Line project is also partnered with the Border Security Force.